Who should I talk to if an exam result is delayed or if I have another problem with a course?

 To be a study monitor or work for students in some other way, you need to be a member of the union that monitors your particular studies.
 You can find information about joining a union on the respective union’s website or by visiting the union that monitors your education.
 The unions have slightly different ways of organising their monitoring.
 Ask your own union about what to do.
 After being elected to a post, you can be entrusted to represent the union on different SLU bodies.
 On the list of student representatives you can see all the university bodies on which students are entitled to sit and which union is responsible for filling a post; there may be a free post that is just right for you.

-SLUSS coordinates the university’s eight student unions.
+Sluss coordinates the university’s seven student unions.
 Both by taking up students’ views and opinions at the overall university level and in other ways, e.g. by ensuring that parties at the unions do not collide with each other.

 What is my membership fee used for?